CURRENT & UP-COMING PROJECTS

 The oxygen-isotope composition of a mineral reflects the temperature and fluids present when the mineral grew, underwent recrystallization, or experienced heating.
 Combining spatially resolved oxygen-isotope analysis with microstructural analysis of deformed minerals has the potential to place unique constraints on the timing of heating and/or fluid infiltration relative to the timing of deformation in shear zones.
 Metamorphic core complexes offer opportunities to examine multistage exhumation-related thermal histories and investigate the role of fluids in detachment dynamics.

 National Science Foundation Award 1650355.
 “Intragrain Oxygen-isotope Zoning and the Fast Grain Boundary Model: A New Approach to Thermal Histories and Fluid-rock Interactions”.
 2017-2020.

 Understanding the Role of Altered Crystalline Basement Horizons in Fluid Flow

 Many basinal sequences lie nonconformably on crystalline rocks that have been chemically altered.
 This altered nonconformity horizon represents a hydrogeomechanically distinct unit relative to the overlying sediments and the underlying unaltered crystalline rocks, yet its role in basin-scale fluid flow is as yet poorly known.
 Analysis of the physical and chemical variations in the altered nonconformity will improve understanding of its geochemical development and inform predictions regarding its role in fluid transmission and storage.

 ACS-PRF Doctoral New Investigator Program grant.
 “Origin of altered horizons beneath nonconformities: Implications for induced seismicity and basin-scale fluid flow”.
 2016-2019.

-Graduate student Ke Li collects data and samples along the Great Unconformity in Grand Canyon National Park
+Former M.S. student Ke Li collects data and samples along the Great Unconformity in Grand Canyon National Park

 Phenomenology of the nuclear fireball